Effective Wednesday 11/25 at 10pm, LA County has ordered restaurants and bars to cease outdoor dining - find more information here.

 Usually, finding a place to watch sports is as simple as walking outside, listening for shouting, and then heading in that direction.
-But times have changed, and restaurants are only open for outdoor dining - which complicates things, because, you know, TVs aren’t designed to be weatherproof.
-So we put together this list to 25 places across LA where you can sit outside, drink a beer (or seven), and watch college football, the NFL, soccer from around the globe, or, most importantly, the Dodgers finally get over the hump and bring home the big one.
+But times have changed, and restaurants are only open for outdoor dining - which complicates things, because, y’know, TVs aren’t designed to be weatherproof.
+So we put together this list of 25 places across LA where you can sit outside, drink a beer (or seven), and watch college football, the NFL, soccer from around the globe, or just continue celebrating the Dodgers’ and Lakers’ world championships.
+We won’t judge; 2020′s been a year.

 101 North Eatery & Bar

 Silver Lake spot 33 Taps just recently expanded their footprint along the heart of Sunset.
 And more importantly, they lined up a bunch of TVs in their windows so you watch sports while you’re eating outside.
-Any beer drinker will find something to drink from the - you guessed it! - 33 taps, and their food menu has all the nachos and burgers you’ll need to survive the Tampa Bay Rays’ 43rd pitching change of the night.
+Any beer drinker will find something to drink from the - you guessed it! - 33 taps, and their food menu has all the nachos and burgers you’ll need to survive a full day of football.

 40 Love is an upscale sports bar - and yes, we know that sounds like an oxymoron - on La Cienega in Weho with plenty of outdoor space, bar food, beer, wine, and cocktails.
 They’ve got weekly deals, like Tequila Tuesday, which involves $1 wings and shot specials, along with weekend brunch, and half-off wagyu dogs.